Pitithat-pu/deep-grape-lsf/README.md

 Tested in DKFZ Cluster environment on 17 May 2018 Prerequisite
 1. Python 2.7.9 (module load python/2.7.9 in dkfz_cluster)
-2. conda (included in module load python/2.7.9 in dkfz_cluster)
+2. conda (included when module load python/2.7.9 in dkfz_cluster)
 3. TrimGalore
 4. cutadapt (TrimGalore prerequisite)

 Installation
 1. Brief installation instruction are contained in establish_and_test.sh.
-Please module load python/2.7.9 before running the script
+Please module load python/2.7.9 before running the
+   script
 2. In detail

    2.0 In DKFZ cluster environment